incharahu/VentureAI/README.md

 - MySQL

 ## How to Run
-1. Install required packages
+1. Install the required packages
-2. Configure the database
+2. Configure the MySQL database
-3. Run the application
+3. Run the FastAPI application
+4. Open the application in your browser

 ## Author
 Inchara HU